Unique Quasi-Stationary Distribution, with a possibly stabilizing extinction: Proof of Theorems -3

-The idea is to use that excursions of the process outside $\cD_{bk}$ are rarely successful for a long time.
-Indeed, compared to trajectories that stay --almost-- inside (in particular those reaching quickly $\cD_s$ and not leaving $\cD_m$) they vanish in probability with a larger rate : $\rho_{eT} > \Rsv$.
-In practice, we want to do this comparison at the time the process exits $\cD_{bk}$ for the last time before $t_e$ : $T^{I(t_e)}_{out}$.
-Yet, it is not a stopping time, so that the proof gets somewhat more technical.
+The idea is to use that it is very unlikely for the process to still be alive after experiencing an excursion outside $E$ for a long time (and still be there).
+Indeed, compared to trajectories that stay inside $E$ (in particular those reaching quickly $\cD\iSv$, for which \Req{U:Rg} holds, and not leaving $\cD_L$) the probabilities of the associated events vanish with a larger rate: $\rho\iET > \widetilde{\rho}\iSv$.
+It would have been convenient if we could initiate the comparison just before $T^{I(t_{h})}\iG$, where the process exits $E$ for the last time before $t_{h}$.
+Yet, it is not a stopping time, so that the Markov property is not directly applicable and the proof gets more technical.